Mic-Tsai/HS_Plus_7_Ultimate/README.md

 # The New HaloStick Plus 7 Ultimate
 ## Light Painting Equipment

-We are visual team of POI arty performer.
-Design and develop the light-painting equipment which contain picture & dynamic presentation.
+We are a visual team of POI arty performers.
+Design and develop the light-painting equipment which contains picture & dynamic presentation.
 - [Promotional Video](https://youtu.be/c2NhDoxItCM)

 This was my college side project during 2013-2014 in KUAS (National Kaohsiung University of Applied Sciences, Taiwan)